-A car, truck or SUV may be one of the biggest purchases you ever make, so it pays to think about how you’re going to finance that shiny new set of wheels.
+A car, truck or SUV may be one of the biggest purchases you ever make, so it pays to think ahead about how you’re going to finance that shiny new set of wheels.

 So, can you buy a car with a credit card?
 It depends on the auto dealer.
 Many dealers will let you make a down payment on a card, but it’s tougher to find one that will allow you to use a card for the entire purchase.
 Along with this, some dealers charge credit card processing fees.

-When should you buy a car with a credit card?
+When does it make sense to buy a car with a credit card?

-Buying a car with a credit card can be a smart money move in certain scenarios, depending on factors such as your reason for using a card, the dealer policy, what rewards your card offers and your overall financial situation.
+Buying a car with a credit card can be a smart money move in certain scenarios.
+It depends on your reason for using a card, the dealer policy, what rewards your card offers and your overall financial situation.

-Here are five situations when it may make sense to pull out your card at the car dealership:
+Here are four situations in which it may make sense to pull out your card at the car dealership:

 Only put a down payment or purchase of a car on a card if you have the cash to cover the cost.
-Getting hit with interest on a big purchase will instantly wipe out your rewards.
+Getting hit with interest on a big purchase will instantly wipe out the rewards you’ve earned.

 Financing a car on a credit card is almost always a bad move because there are typically better and cheaper options.
-One exception might be putting a car down payment on a credit card that offers a 0% introductory APR on purchases – if you have a plan to pay off the charge in the allotted time frame.
+One exception might be putting a car down payment on a credit card with a 0% introductory APR offer on purchases – but only if you have a plan to pay off the charge in the allotted time frame.

 “This would not have made sense for us if we couldn’t pay the balance off in full right away,” Weaver says.

-3. You want to grab a big sign-up bonus
+You want to earn a big sign-up bonus

 “Even if you can only put a few thousand dollars on a credit card, it’s a great opportunity to get a significant amount of value back,” he says.